Bierchermuesli/albert-deepl/README.md

 Ideas:
   - self-describing configuration file?
   - dicts / lists?
-  - move default configuration actions in CPython?
+  - move default the conf functions to CPython for other plugins?

 any feedback is welcome